ljaime-hernandez/My-Obsidian-Vault/SQL Tutorial with MODE/Basic SQL/SQL SELECT.md

 ## [](https://mode.com/sql-tutorial/sql-select-statement#formatting-convention)Formatting convention

 You might have noticed that the `SELECT` and `FROM' commands are capitalized.
-This isn't actually necessary—SQL will understand these commands if you type them in lowercase.
+This isn't actually necessary, SQL will understand these commands if you type them in lowercase.
 Capitalizing commands is simply a convention that makes queries easier to read.
 Similarly, SQL treats one space, multiple spaces, or a line break as being the same thing.
 For example, SQL treats this the same way it does the previous query:

 ```
 SELECT *        FROM tutorial.us_housing_units